piouson/kubernetes-bootcamp/README.md

 kubectl describe pods $POD_NAME
 ```

-> See the [official debug pods tutorial](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/) for more details on Pod debugging

 When running commands locally in a Terminal, you can immediately see the output `STDOUT`.
 However, applications running in a cloud-native environment have their own way of showing their outputs - for Kubernetes, you can view a Pod `STDOUT` with:

 ```sh
 kubectl logs $POD_NAME
 ```

+> A Pod `STATUS=CrashLoopBackOff` means the Pod is in a cool off period following container failure.
+The container will be restarted after cool off \
-> You will usually find more clues in the logs when a Pod shows a _none-zero_ `Exit Code`
+> You will usually find more clues in the logs when a Pod shows a _none-zero_ `Exit Code` \
+> See the [official _debug running pods_ tutorial](https://kubernetes.io/docs/tasks/debug/debug-application/debug-pods/) for more details

 ### Lab 6.1 Troubleshoot failing Pod